anton-kravchenko/cypress-selectors/docs/docs/motivation.md

 You can find the list of possible ways for dealing with selectors in Cypress in [the article](https://antosha-kravchenko.medium.com/dealing-with-selectors-in-cypress-8b9ac0dfe240) on Medium.

-Here is the brief breakdown of how you can work with selectors:
+Here is a brief breakdown of how you can work with selectors:

 ## Hardcode 'em all 🤪